About The Daily Gazette

 There were also a handful of editorial changes in The Gazette during this era, including the newspaper’s decision in 1980 to stop endorsing political candidates.
 Also, in 1986 a weekly op-ed page was created, and in that same year a Life and Leisure section appeared to replace the women’s pages.

 The Gazette will continue to adapt as long as the industry continues to change.

 Ownership of The Gazette remains with the Hume family.
-Our board includes Elizabeth Hume Lind, president; John E.N.
-Hume, vice president and publisher; and William S. Hume, secretary/treasurer.
+Our board includes Elizabeth Hume Lind, president; and William S. Hume, vice president and secretary/treasurer.

-Our advisory board includes Kathryn E. Hume; Jon Segal, retired president of Freedom Newspapers; and John B. Johnson, vice president and general manager of the Johnson Newspaper Corporation.
+Our advisory board includes Kathryn E. Hume; Jon Segal, retired president of Freedom Newspapers; Ken Desmond; and John B. Johnson, vice president and general manager of the Johnson Newspaper Corporation.